orangetaeo/hwanjeoneobmu/replit.md

 # Overview

-This is a full-stack asset management and exchange tracking application designed to help users manage various financial assets including cash, bank accounts, and cryptocurrency holdings, while also tracking exchange transactions.
-The application provides a comprehensive dashboard for portfolio management with real-time exchange rate monitoring and detailed cash denomination tracking.
+This is a full-stack asset management and exchange tracking application for managing various financial assets including cash, bank accounts, and cryptocurrency holdings, and tracking exchange transactions.
+It provides a comprehensive dashboard for portfolio management with real-time exchange rate monitoring and detailed cash denomination tracking.
 The business vision is to offer a robust, user-friendly platform for efficient financial asset tracking and exchange management, targeting individuals and small businesses involved in multi-currency and crypto transactions.

-## Recent Major Updates (January 2025)

-### VND→USD Exchange System Completion (August 20, 2025)
-- **Complete USD Denomination Distribution**: Implemented full USD cash breakdown functionality with calculateUSDBreakdown, handleUSDBreakdownChange, and comprehensive UI components for all USD denominations ($100, $50, $20, $10, $5, $2, $1)
-- **Denomination-Specific Exchange Rates**: Fixed USD denomination cards to display accurate sell rates from exchange rate management system ($100: 26,000 VND, $50: 25,800 VND, $20/$10: 25,400 VND, $5/$2/$1: 25,000 VND)
-- **UI Optimization for VND→USD**: Removed unnecessary exchange rate and sell rate displays from VND denomination cards in VND→USD transactions, maintaining clean interface with only denomination names and quantities
-- **Average Exchange Rate Calculation**: Implemented weighted average calculation for transaction confirmation using all USD→VND denomination rates, correctly displaying 25,550 VND average rate
-- **Complete Transaction Flow**: VND→USD exchanges now support full end-to-end processing with accurate denomination tracking, inventory validation, and proper asset balance updates
-- **USD Inventory Protection System**: Implemented comprehensive USD cash validation preventing transactions when insufficient inventory available, matching KRW→VND transaction protection patterns with automatic button disabling and clear error messaging

-### VND Exchange Transaction System Enhancements
-- **Complete Auto-Adjustment System**: Fixed Math.ceil() based precise excess calculation for VND denomination distribution (500,000 VND now correctly adjusts from 19→16 instead of 19→17)
-- **Smart Inventory Management**: Real-time validation preventing quantity inputs exceeding available stock with automatic caps
-- **Transaction Amount Verification**: Comprehensive final validation comparing actual VND distribution totals against expected exchange amounts with detailed error messages
-- **Enhanced Transaction Confirmation**: Added detailed VND denomination breakdown in transaction confirmation section showing individual quantities, subtotals, and total distribution
-- **Preserved User Input Logic**: System maintains user input denominations during auto-adjustment while intelligently rebalancing other denominations

-### VND Amount Calculation Accuracy Fix (August 19, 2025)
-- **Fixed VND Distribution Calculation**: Resolved critical calculation error where VND breakdown used incorrect targetAmount (11,640,000 VND) instead of actual exchange amount (vndOriginalAmount: 11,630,000 VND)
-- **Unified Display Consistency**: All screen displays now show correct VND amount of 11,630,000 VND with proper denomination breakdown (500,000×23 + 100,000×1 + 20,000×1 + 10,000×1)
-- **Error Message Correction**: Fixed transaction validation error messages to display accurate "환전 예상 금액" matching actual exchange amounts
-- **Transaction Validation Enhancement**: Strengthened amount verification logic ensuring actual vs expected totals match exactly before allowing transaction completion
-- **Mobile Responsive Design**: Completed mobile optimization for TransactionForm component with responsive layouts, touch-friendly input sizes, and proper text scaling for all screen sizes
-- **Calculation Independence Fix**: Fixed denomination fold/unfold UI state affecting calculations by using Object.entries(denominationAmounts) instead of fromDenominations array
-- **Amount Validation Accuracy**: Corrected VND amount mismatch validation to use vndOriginalAmount or formatVNDWithFloor values for precise error checking
-- **UI Layout Improvement**: Relocated amount display sections (받는 금액/주는 금액) above denomination selection for better user workflow and more intuitive interface design
-- **Mobile VND Distribution Enhancement**: Improved VND denomination input interface with larger touch-friendly input fields (16×40px → 20×48px), expanded +0 button sizes, right-aligned layout for input elements, and increased card padding for better mobile usability
-- **Exchange Rate Rules Implementation**: Established clear rate selection logic - VND→KRW and VND→USD exchanges use "내 매입가" (my buy rate), while KRW→VND exchanges use "내 매도가" (my sell rate) for accurate business calculations
-- **KRW 1000원 단위 내림 처리**: VND→KRW 환전 시 1000원 단위로 완전 내림 적용 (예: 10,200원 → 10,000원), 1000원 미만 지급 불가 정책 반영

 # User Preferences